DePINNetwork/depin-sdk/docker/release/README.md

 ```cmd
 docker import algod_docker_export_${CHANNEL}_${FULLVERSION}.tar.gz
 ```
 Run the script to launch the Docker container specifying the network to attach to, one of (betanet, devnet, testnet, or mainnet).
-The network specifies which Algorand genesis file the container will use and the network it will connect to.
+The network specifies which DePIN Network genesis file the container will use and the network it will connect to.
 If no network is specified, the default network is 'testnet'.

 ```cmd
 export NETWORK="testnet"